reymon359/book-sentences/books/How to win friends and influence people/index.md

 PRINCIPLE 3: Remember that a person’s name is to that person the sweetest and most important sound in any language.

 ### 4 An Easy Way to Become a Good Conversationalist

+All she wanted was an interested listener, so she could expand her ego and tell about where she had been.
+Was she unusual?
+No. Many people are like that.

+And so I had him thinking of me as a good conversationalist when, in reality, I had been merely a good listener and had encouraged him to talk.

+Listening is just as important in one’s home life as in the world of business.

+Isaac F. Marcosson, a journalist who interviewed hundreds of celebrities, declared that many people fail to make a favourable impression because they don’t listen attentively.
+‘They have been so much concerned with what they are going to say next that they do not keep their ears open . . .
+Very important people have told me that they prefer good listeners to good talkers, but the ability to listen seems rarer than almost any other good trait.’

+Lincoln hadn’t wanted advice.
+He had wanted merely a friendly, sympathetic listener to whom he could unburden himself.
+That’s what we all want when we are in trouble.

+People who talk only of themselves think only of themselves.
+And ‘those people who think only of themselves,’ Dr. Nicholas Murray Butley, longtime president of Columbia University, said, ‘are hopelessly uneducated.

+If you aspire to be a good conversationalist, be an attentive listener.
+To be interesting, be interested.
+Ask questions that other persons will enjoy answering.
+Encourage them to talk about themselves and their accomplishments.

+People you are talking to are a hundred times more intested in themselves and their wants and problems than they are in you and your problems.

+PRINCIPLE 4: Be a good listener.
+Encourage others to talk about themselves.

 ### 5 How to Interest People

+The royal road to a person’s heart is to talk about the things he or she treasures most.

+“Because he is a gentleman.
+He saw you were interested in boats, and he talked about the things he knew would interest and please you.
+He made himself agreeable.”

+Talking in terms of the other person’s interests pays off for both parties.

+PRINCIPLE 5: Talk in terms of the other person’s interests.

 ### 6 How to Make People Like You Instantly

+So I said to myself: ‘I am going to try to make that clerk like me.
+Obviously to make him like me, I must say something nice, not about myself, but about him.
+So I asked myself, “What is there about him that I can honestly admire?” ’ That is sometimes a hard question to answer, especially with strangers

+If we are so contemptibly selfish that we can’t radiate a little happiness and pass on a bit of honest appreciation without trying to get something out of the other person in return – if our souls are no bigger than sour crab apples, we shall meet with the failure we so richly deserve.

+I did want something out of that chap.
+I wanted something priceless.
+And I got it.
+I got the feeling that I had done something for him without his being able to do anything whatever in return for me.
+That is a feeling that flows and sings in your memory long after the incident is past.

+Always make the other person feel important.

+John Dewey, as we have already noted, said that the desire to be important is the deepest urge in human nature

+> ‘The deepest principle in human nature is the craving to be appreciated.’ - William James

+probably the most important rule in the world: ‘Do unto others as you would have others do unto you.’
+You want the approval of those with whom you come in contact.
+You want recognition of your true worth.
+You want a feeling that you are important in your little world.
+You don’t want to listen to cheap, insincere flattery, but you do crave sincere appreciation.
+You want your friends and associates to be, as Charles Schwab put it, ‘hearty in their approbation and lavish in their praise.’
+All of us want that.
+So let’s obey the Golden Rule, and give unto others what we would have others give unto us.
+How?
+When?
+Where?
+The answer is: All the time, everywhere.

+Little phrases such as ‘I’m sorry to trouble you,’ ‘Would you be so kind as to – ?’
+‘Won’t you please?’
+‘Would you mind?’
+‘Thank you’ – little courtesies like these oil the cogs of the monotonous grind of everyday life – and incidentally, they are the hallmark of good breeding.

+Almost everyone considers himself important, very important.

+The unvarnished truth is that almost all the people you meet feel themselves superior to you in some way, and a sure way to their hearts is to let them realise in some subtle way that you realise their importance, and recognise it sincerely.

+Emerson said: ‘Every man I meet is my superior in some way.
+In that, I learn of him.’

 ## PART THREE: HOW TO WIN PEOPLE TO YOUR WAY OF THINKING